Atmosphere/atmosphere/README.md

+## Welcome to the Atmosphere Framework
 Atmosphere is an Asynchrnonous Websocket/Comet Framework.
 The Atmosphere Framework has both client and server ready to use components.
-The majority (if not all!) of popular frameworks are either supporting Atmosphere or supported natively by the framework.
-The list include Jersey, GWT, Wicket, Vaadin, JSF, Scalatra, Play!, Grails and more.
-All JVM based languages are supported, an massive scalability in natively build in and supported by JGroups, Hazelcast, ActiveMQ, Redis and XMPP based server.
+The majority of popular frameworks are either supporting Atmosphere or supported natively by the framework(**).
 Follow us on [Twitter](http://www.twitter.com/atmo_framework) or get the latest news [here](http://jfarcand.wordpress.com)

 The Atmosphere Framework ships with a JQuery Plug In that can be used with any Comet or WebSocket Framework: